-Once you have your vision, then you need to put in the reps or mileage.
+Once you have your vision, then you need to put in the reps.
 This is exactly what Arnold, whom many consider the greatest bodybuilder of all-time, had to do in order to recover from his heart surgery.

 “I asked the doctors, ‘When can I get up?’
 And the doctor says 3 to 4 days.
 People don’t die from the procedure; they die from pneumonia and lungs filling with fluid,” recalls Arnold.

 “I’m going to be up tomorrow and I’m going to be walking.
 Get me a walker.
 And that’s what I did.
 I went for walks, would lie back down, rest, and then get back up for another walk.
 I was a fanatic.
 I built up to 2-hour walks.
 Then, I traded the walker for a cane.”

 Instead of focusing on the end goal, Arnold focused on mini-milestones.
 Get out of bed.
 Use the walker.
 Go down the hall.
 Go for an hour.
 Ditch the walker for a cane.
 Believe in yourself.